ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 * **Single Public Windows VSI for Active Directory/DNS**: A single Microsoft Windows Server VSI for Microsoft Active Directory (AD), which functions as the DNS for the instance where the hosts and VMs are registered, is deployed and can be looked up.
 This option has been deployed by default for V1.9 and later instances.
 * **Two highly available dedicated Windows Server VMs on the management cluster**: Two Microsoft Windows VMs are deployed, helping enhance security and robustness.

-You must provide two Microsoft Windows Server 2016 licenses if you configure your instance to use the two Microsoft Windows VMs.
-Use the Microsoft Windows Server 2016 Standard edition license, or the Microsoft Windows Server 2016 Datacenter edition license, or both.
+You must provide two Microsoft Windows Server 2016 Standard edition licenses if you configure your instance to use the two Microsoft Windows VMs.
 {:important}

 Each license can be assigned only to one single physical server and covers up to two physical processors.
 One Standard edition license can run two virtualized Microsoft Windows VMs per 2-processor server.
 Therefore, two licenses are required since two Microsoft Windows VMs are deployed in two different hosts.

 You have 30 days to activate the VMs.

-For more information on ordering Windows Server 2016 licenses, see [Get started with Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/server-basics){:new_window}.
+For more information on ordering Windows Server 2016 licenses, see [Get started with Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/server-basics){:external}.

 ## Order summary
 {: #vc_nsx-t_orderinginstance-order-summary}

-Based on your selected configuration for the instance, the estimated cost is instantly generated and displayed in the **Order Summary** section on the right pane.
-Click **Pricing details** at the bottom of the right pane to generate a PDF document that provides the estimate details.
+Based on your selected configuration, the estimated cost is instantly generated and displayed in the **Order Summary** right pane.
+Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

+You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
+This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

-## Procedure to order vCenter Server instances
+## Procedure to order vCenter Server with NSX-T instances
 {: #vc_nsx-t_orderinginstance-procedure}

-1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** from the left navigation pane and then click **vCenter Server** in the **Virtual Data Centers** section.
+1. From the {{site.data.keyword.cloud_notm}} catalog, click the **VMware** icon from the left navigation pane and then click the **VMware vCenter Server on IBM Cloud** card in the **VMware Virtual Data Centers** section.
 2. On the **VMware vCenter Server on IBM Cloud** page, click the **vCenter Server** card and click **Create**.
 3. On the **vCenter Server** page, enter the instance name.
 4. Select the instance type: